Siradj-All/Nhsast_physics_lab_pr/README.md

 # Nhsast_physics_lab_pr
-Here you can find the physics laboratory sheets for first and second year. the secanned files are temporary until we request the pdf version.
+Here you can find the physics laboratory sheets for first and second year.

+the scanned files are temporary until we request the pdf version.